mph-/lcapy/doc/tutorial.rst

 Two-port networks
 =================

-The basic circuit elements are one-port networks.
+The basic circuit components are one-port networks.
 They can be combined to create a two-port network.
 The simplest two-port is a shunt::